Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 **Flag:** `picoCTF{d35cr4mbl3_tH3_cH4r4cT3r5_75092e}`

-Read the source code and and found that it checked the password (flag) enetered by comparing it to the stored values, so i arranged all the stored characters as per the place checcked and got the flag!!!
+Read the source code and and found that it checked the password (flag) enetered by comparing it to the stored values, so i arranged all the stored characters as per the place checked and got the flag!!!

 # keygenme-py